 First, the Expert

-Erin Ward, Realtor, and owner of HRVA Homes, which is part of Keller Williams Elite-Town Center in Virginia Beach, gave us the inside scoop on this hot topic.
-Ward, a Navy spouse, recommends talking to a professional tax advisor to ensure that all deductions are applicable and available.
+Erin Ward, real estate agent and owner of HRVA Homes, which is part of Keller Williams Elite-Town Center in Virginia Beach, gave us the inside scoop on this hot topic.
+Ward, a Navy spouse, recommends talking to a professional tax advisor to ensure that all deductions are applicable and available

 Q: Does buying a house help with taxes?